• Skip to primary navigation

 What Are Whole Grains?

-I love whole grains, and use them on a regular basis.
+I love whole grains and use them on a regular basis.
 They are something I am passionate about.
 I hope to spread the love of whole grains with other readers who visit my site!

 In contrast to whole grains, refined grains are milled, a process that strips out both the bran and germ to give them a finer texture and longer shelf life.

 These flours are chemically treated to produce these results.
-The refining process also removes many nutrients, including fiber.

 Emmer Salad with vegetables.